Beijing

 To put Beijing's size in perspective, its area of 16,411 km² is about 2.6x the size of Shanghai.
 Meanwhile, Delhi at 1,484 km² is roughly the same size as London.

-China's capital and political center.
-Known as "The Northern Capital", Beijing covers 16,411 km² with a population of 21.5 million.
+Known as "Northern Capital", Beijing covers 16,411 km² with a population of 21.5 million.
 The city was founded around 1045 BC.
-Beijing is known for The Forbidden City, Great Wall of China, Temple of Heaven, among other attractions.
+Beijing is known for Forbidden City, Great Wall, Tiananmen Square, among other attractions.
 The city's main transit system is the Beijing Subway.

 Looking beyond city limits, the Delhi metropolitan area covers 46,208 km², which is 2.8x larger than greater Beijing at 16,411 km².
 The Delhi metro area is also more populous, with 32.9 million people compared to 21.5 million.